cardiogramx/UssdBuilder/README.md

 4. For more details, see [sample projects](https://github.com/cardiogramx/UssdBuilder)

 5. PRs are welcome.

 6. Having a problem?
-Verify that you are implementing rightly and if the problem persists, create an issue.
+Verify that you are implementing rightly, check sample projects, and if the problem persists, create an issue.

 7. Want to hire competent engineer(s) for a ussd application?
 [Shoot me an email](mailto:kolawole.ox@gmail.com)